 Online bookkeeping diploma programs can be completed entirely online.
 Though formal education is not always needed to become a bookkeeping clerk, some employers prefer it.
-Earning optional professional certification is another way bookkeeping clerks can stand out.
-Certification typically entails accumulating work experience and passing an exam.
+Accounting diploma programs also have bookkeeping courses.
+These programs may help students prepare for certification, which typically entails accumulating work experience and passing an exam.
 Students must have high-speed internet as well as a certain operating system and internet browser based on the school.